fediway/fediway/README.md

 ### Recommendation Engine

-The project includes a recommendation engine that makes it easy to build custom recommendation pipelines:
+Fediway includes a recommendation engine that makes it easy to build custom recommendation pipelines:

 ```py
 from modules.fediway.feed import Feed